Guest post by Willis Eschenbach

 For our thought experiment, imagine a planet the size of the Earth, a perfect blackbody, heated from the interior at 235 watts per square metre of surface area.
 How is it heated from the interior?
 Doesn’t matter, we’ll say “radioactive elements”, that sounds scientific.

 Now imagine that the planet gets completely surrounded by a thin black steel shell, located a few thousand metres above the surface, as shown in a cutaway view in the picture above, and in Figure 1 below.
 What happens to the surface temperature of the planet?
-(Assume the shell has the same outer surface area as the surface.
-For an earth-sized planet with a shell two kilometers above the surface everywhere, the difference in area is only six hundredths of one percent.)
+(To simplify calculations, we can assume the shell has the same outer surface area as the surface.
+For an earth-sized planet with a shell two kilometers above the surface everywhere, the difference in area is only six hundredths of one percent.
+This assumption makes no difference to the argument presented.)

-In order to maintain its thermal equilibrium, the whole system must still radiate 235 W/m2 out to space.
+In order to maintain its thermal equilibrium, including the new shell, the whole system must still radiate 235 W/m2 out to space.
 To do this, the steel shell must warm until it is radiating at 235 watts per square metre.
 Of course, since a shell has an inside and an outside, it will also radiate 235 watts inward to the planet.
 The planet is now being heated by 235 W/m2 of energy from the interior, and 235 W/m2 from the shell.
-This will warm the planetary surface until it reaches a temperature of 470 watts per square metre.
+This will warm the planetary surface until it reaches a temperature where it radiates at 470 watts per square metre.
 In vacuum conditions as described, this would be a perfect greenhouse, with no losses of any kind.
 Figure 1 shows how it works.

 Figure 1.
 Building a steel greenhouse.
 (A) Planet without greenhouse.
 Surface temperature is 235 W/m2 heated from the interior.
 (B) Planet surrounded by steel greenhouse shell.
 Shell radiates the same amount to space as the planet without the shell, 235 W/m2.
 It radiates the same inward, which warms the planet to 470 W/m2 (29 C, 83°F, 302 K).
 [Clarification added] Note that the distance from the shell to the planet is greatly exaggerated.
 In reality, it is close enough to the planet that the difference in the areas can be neglected in practice.